tembolo1284/Project_2_Bootcamp/README.md

 ## Usage

 To use the application, launch jupyter lab from the gitbash terminal and run the 'portfolio_analysis.ipynb' noteback from the webpage.
-Ensure the 'MCForecastTools.py' file, 'gitignore' file, and '.env' files are in the directory where you run 'portfolio_analysis.ipynb'.
+Ensure the 'MCForecastTools.py' file, 'gitignore' file, and '.env' files are in the dir]\ectory where you run 'portfolio_analysis.ipynb'.
 The user will be asked to input a portfolio amount, and their risk tolerence.
 The user will be asked to choose a number from 1 to 3, which translates to conservative, moderate, and aggresive.
 The client is also free to change allocation percentages in the monte carlo simulation, the years we simulate, and even include more than 5 equities if they desire.

 ---

 ## Contributors

-The contributors are Paul Lopez, Chaim Kriger, Bipasha Goswami, Briggs Lalor, and Nev Douglas
+The contributors are Paul Lopez, Chaim Kriger, Isaac Iskra, Horayra Hossain

 ---